 Awana Kancha is a women’s artisan collective with llamas and alpacas that one can pet and feed, a thorough tutorial on wool, natural dyes and weaving as well as a fair trade shop full of amazing (and equally expensive) woven goods made in the community.
 Though the cheaper shops in Cusco are attractive, I beg you to consider that the goods you buy from a fair trade shop, such as Awana Kancha, get you a traditionally, well-made product with profits going right back to the community and the women who make them.
 Before you buy that cheap sweater that everyone else in Peru is selling and wearing, consider the benefit of a product purchased from a collective like Awana Kancha.

 Soap box aside, Awana Kancha is just a little bit farther down the road from the animal sanctuary.
 Take a collectivo towards Pisac; it costs s/.5.

 9. go on to pisac

 Now that you may or may not have taken a collectivo towards Pisac for the animal santuary or Awana Kancha, might as well go ahead an go all the way to Pisac.
 It’s a small, unassuming town with a wonderful market in front of the their church.
 The best days for the market are Sunday, Tuesday and Thursday.
-On the way there, we met an American woman who has moved to Pisac, building a school for girls, and she recommended Mullu for dinner.
+On the way there, we met an American woman who moved to Pisac to build a school for girls, and she recommended Mullu for dinner.
 It was a delicious choice.